 Prehistoric houses were also quite impressive.
 It was so interesting to see how cosy they could be (I never thought I would say that for one of them).
-With fur on benches and fireplaces all around, they didn’t looked as horrifying as how I imagined them.
+With fur on benches and fireplaces all around, they didn’t look as horrifying as how I imagined them.
 What really surprised me was a small burial area just outside one of them.
-It’s really interesting to walk around those houses to get a better feeling of how life looked like thousands of years ago.
+It’s fascinating to walk around those houses to get a better feeling of how life looked like thousands of years ago.

 There were guides – interpretors in many of them.
-Dressed like people from the Prehistory they’ve told us about an every day life during that time.
+Dressed like people from the Prehistory they’ve told us about everyday life during that time.
 We even made a fire with one of them and have created our own bread.
-We’ve put a bit of a dough on a wooden stick and have baked it in that fire we’ve made.
+We’ve put a bit of dough on a wooden stick and have baked it in that fire we’ve made.
 It was really like we’ve stepped back in time.
-Karlo especially liked baking his own bread and was a bit disappointed when it didn’t came out as nice as in bakery.
+Karlo especially liked baking his own bread and was a bit disappointed when it didn’t come out as lovely as in bakery.
 Well, practice made perfection…

 # – Roman Time in Archeon